Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2020-04-06-Real Life Deutsch-Jozsa Exponential Speed-up Test.md

 ```

 ## Timed Trial: Classical Algorithm
 Now that we have our algorithm ready and timed, let's run it!
 A LOT!
-We can try a small range of bits and run each $n$ value ~100 or more.
+We can try a small range of bits and run each $$n$$ value ~$$100$$ or more.
 That should be enough to get some good statistics on its variability.
-Let's also see if $n$ vs run time scales like $2^{n-1}$ as the theory suggests.
+Let's also see if $$n$$ vs run time scales like $$2^{n-1}$$ as the theory suggests.
 Though I defined two constant functions, I just use the first one here.
 (It would be interesting to randomly pick between different constant functions.
 Maybe I'll do that in another post.)

 ```python